The Nancy Kenyon Charitable Trust

 Overview

 THE NANCY KENYON CHARITABLE TRUST was established by trust deed on 18th December 1972 and registered as a charity on 22nd March 1973.
-This is a family trust managed by six Kenyon family trustees, with annual expenditure of approximately £117,921 (2024).
+This is a family trust managed by six Kenyon family trustees, with annual expenditure of approximately £120,290 (2025).
 The trust has exceptionally broad charitable objectives, granting trustees absolute discretion to support any charitable purpose according to English law, whether in the UK or internationally.
-The trust aims to help small organisations, particularly those that help individuals realize their potential.
+The trust aims to help small organisations, particularly those that help individuals realise their potential.
 The trust has maintained long-term relationships with beneficiaries, notably supporting The Nehemiah Project's Supported Housing Programme since 2003.
 The trust operates without public application processes, with grant decisions made entirely at the trustees' discretion.
 No trustees receive remuneration, and the charity has no employees or trading subsidiaries.

 Funding Priorities